Skip to main content

 Alternative holiday entitlements and pay items

-MYOB Advanced includes the following alternative holiday entitlements and pay items be default, configured to transact the relevant payments and accruals.
+MYOB Acumatica includes the following alternative holiday entitlements and pay items be default, configured to transact the relevant payments and accruals.

 Entitlement: ALTHOL – Alternative Holiday